 Who should apply?

 Applicants should have a GPA of at least 3.8 and a combined evidence-based reading and writing and math SAT score of 1380, with a minimum of 600 on the math section, or an ACT score of 30 or higher.
 International applicants may apply without a standardized test.
-Sharp analytical skills and a strong interest in majoring in entrepreneurship, finance, management, marketing, economics, international economics, international business, accounting or economic consulting are also required.
+Sharp analytical skills and a strong interest in majoring in entrepreneurship, finance, management, marketing, economics, international business, accounting or economic consulting are also required.

 Thirty Business Fellows will be selected annually based on academic criteria, business interest and experience, essays and interviews.